stumburs/cbt/README.md

     ```

 > [!NOTE]
-> This software is unfinished.
-Instead of `std::string`'s there's a plan to use some kind of array to configure multiple parameters easier.
+> `paths` recursively interates through all directories within given folders, however `flags`, does not support this functionality yet.
+If your include folder has nested directories, you have to specify each one.

-4. Compile the build tool.
+1. Compile the build tool.

     ```console
     g++ -o cbt ./cbt.cpp -std=c++20